An Employer’s Guide to Expat Benefits & Compensation

 Payroll teams in expanding companies need to keep track of all expatriate benefits issued, and determine when and if they should be reported, and to whom.

-For all the advice you need regarding expatriate benefits and compensation, and supporting staff on international assignments, get in touch with IRIS FMP.
+For all the advice you need regarding expat benefits and compensation, and supporting staff on international assignments, get in touch with IRIS FMP.